bortzmeyer/rfc-dns/README.md

 ## Important warning

 This project is at a very preliminary stage.
 Nothing substantial is done yet.
 No real decision is taken.
-Do not exoect anything.
+Do not expect anything.

 ## Goal

-The idea is to explore the possibility of updating thee official RFCs for DNS, RFC 1034 and 1035.
+The idea is to explore the possibility of updating the official RFCs for DNS, RFC 1034 and 1035.

 ## License